-For six decades Peter Beard has been photographing Africa’s wildlife and landscapes, keeping a diary of his work and experiences.
-He often openly speaks about mistreat and animal abuse in Africa, about elephant massacres that were happening in the 60’s and 70’s.
+For six decades Peter Beard photographed Africa's wildlife and landscapes, keeping a diary of his work and experiences.
+He often openly spoke about mistreat and animal abuse in Africa, about elephant massacres that were happening in the 60's and 70's.
 His love for nature inspired him to became an artist, grounded in firm belief that nature is the best thing we got, a cradle of life, nurturing and giving, the one that made all the life on this planet possible.
 He settled for ornamental style, often working with dark themes, trying to emphasize the importance of preservation and fighting for animal rights.
 His commitment to the protection of endangered species continuously motivated him to push boundaries and to work harder.
-Beard’s personal style is nostalgic and humorous, with a touch of dark, opaque, often disturbing elements.
+Beard's personal style is nostalgic and humorous, with a touch of dark, opaque, often disturbing elements.
 The artist was born in 1938 in New York and he spent most of his childhood in Alabama and Long Island.
 As a child he started taking photographs, keeping a diary, while spending most of his time outdoors.
 He went to Pomfret School and enrolled at the Yale University where he wanted to study medicine.
 In strange circumstances, he decided that pre-med was not suitable for him and switched his major completely to art history.
 The first trips to Africa happened in 1955, and after the graduation, he knew that he needed to go back there.
 His first adventure to Kenya happened in 1960 where he started working at the National Park in Tsavo.
 He documented the massacre of nearly 35,000 elephants and other wild animals and used the images in his first published book The End of the Game in 1965.
 He earned and saved enough money to buy his first ranch, the Hog Ranch, which remained his second home.

 After he witnessed the demise of wildlife in Africa, he decided to fight for saving the planet from violence and animals from extinction.
 He published multiple books on elephants and black rhinos.
 Deeply disturbed by the gory scenes he witnessed he started keeping a journal, in the same manner as he did when he was a child and memorized all the experiences from his African adventures, both good and bad.
 The journal consisted of photographic collages and his own writing, where he poured his feelings.
 Peter Beard mostly wondered about the nature of the relationship between men and animals and about the circle of life.
 He switched homes quite often and in his time in New York he befriended some of the most notable artists of the 60's and 70's, like Warhol, Richard Linder (who was his mentor at Yale University), writer Truman Capote and many other prominent artists and writers from the New York creative circle.
 He collaborated with few of them and joined them in New York nightlife adventures.
 His portfolio was enriched during the late 70's and the 80's with portraits of supermodels, rock stars, celebrities, scientists, and politicians.
 He was loved and appreciated in jet-set life in New York City and adored by the press and paparazzi.
 As an artist he did not like to label himself, he wanted to stay free of categorization so he could explore his interest without being suspended by any definitions.
 He was a socialite, but an anthropologist also.
 After his first exhibition in 1975 at the Blum Helman gallery in New York, many international exhibitions followed.
 He exhibited his journals, collages, photographs, African jewelry, and artifacts.
 Beard never hesitated to use extreme methods to depict extreme experiences.
 His character was wild and his spirit remained untamed.